Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 capturfiles_26

-Alison’s strained relationship with her creepy philandering father who used to bring prostitutes home to the house and gallivant around the house with them, when Alison comes home from a catholic school and finds them cavorting with cake and wine… In a protest of her religious schooling, Alison’s father rips her silver crucifix from her neck and tosses it on the floor.
+Alison’s strained relationship with her creepy philandering father, who used to bring prostitutes home and gallivant around the house with them, when Alison returns from catholic school and finds them cavorting with cake and wine, in protest of her religious schooling, Alison’s father rips her silver crucifix from her neck and tosses it on the floor.
 She quickly runs to the bathroom and slices her wrists.
+Since her past childhood trauma, her connection with religion, and failed suicide attempts, she leaves her faith and the Catholic church behind.

 That night begins the first of horrifying visions that assault Alison’s world.
-Visions of her decrepit father who lurks and lunges in the shadows.
-Armed with a butcher knife and a flashlight she decides to go investigate the vacant apartment above her.
-When she sees him!
+Visions of her decrepit father, who lurks and lunges in the shadows.
+Armed with a butcher knife and a flashlight, she decides to go investigate the vacant apartment above her when she sees him!

 capturfiles_47